-40 Both the 1996 GLs and the 2006 GLs are available from the IPCC Greenhouse Gas Inventories Programme (www.ipcc-nggip.iges.or.jp).
+40. Both the 1996 GLs and the 2006 GLs are available from the IPCC Greenhouse Gas Inventories Programme (www.ipcc-nggip.iges.or.jp).

-- · default net calorific values by product;

-- default carbon content by product;

-- default carbon oxidation factors;

-- · treatment of fuels used for non-energy purposes;

-- allocation of fuel combustion emissions across the Energy and IPPU categories.
+- default carbon content by product; - default carbon oxidation factors; - treatment of fuels used for non-energy purposes; - allocation of fuel combustion emissions across the Energy and IPPU categories.